Know Your

 If you require accommodation from police, request it as early in the arrest as possible.
 Use the term “accommodation” or “disability” and make the request "under the Human Rights Code”.

 The police may not accept your request.
 You may be asked to provide supporting information about your disability-related needs.
 Always consider whether revealing your need for accommodation may lead to targeting or harassment– by the police or others around you.
+It is likely that personal aid/mobility devices will be taken away if you are arrested, at least in the short term.

 People with serious health issues, including anaphylactic allergies, may be put in segregation if they are remanded or sentenced to jail.

 Toby’s Act and the Ontario Human Rights Code have impacted the most recent legislation in Ontario concerning the treatment and placement of trans folks.
-Trans people are now supposed to be “housed” according to their self-identified gender OR their housing preference, unless it can be proven that there are health & safety concerns that cannot be resolved in other ways.
+Trans people are now supposed to be “housed” according to their self-identified gender or their housing preference, unless it can be proven that there are health and safety concerns that cannot be resolved in other ways.
 Prison staff are also to use an individuals' preferred name and pronouns orally and in documentation, unless their legal name is required for identification purposes.Trans folks are also allowed to:

-• choose the gender of personnel searching upon admission
+choose the gender of personnel searching upon admission

-• access personal items or prosthetics necessary to express gender
+access personal items or prosthetics necessary to express gender

-• access private bathrooms and showers for safety
+access private bathrooms and showers for safety

-It’s important to note that despite this trans folks still face a lot of violence from and within the justice system: intense questioning and harassment by prison staff, misgendering, deadnaming, administrative segregation, and placement in facilities based on assigned sex at birth.
+It is important to note that despite this trans folks still face a lot of violence from and within the justice system: intense questioning and harassment by prison staff, misgendering, deadnaming, administrative segregation, and placement in facilities based on assigned sex at birth.
 Rights and policies won’t prevent mistreatment, but may remedy them – especially with pressure from lawyers and supporters.

 There is a resource called JusticeTrans, run for and by trans and gender diverse people in so-called Canada which provides accessible legal info for trans folks across different areas of law, provincially and federally.